Object-ions/Jelly_Belly_Wiki_Client/README.md

    - Verifies state updates for successful and failed beans data fetching.

 2. **Actions Test (`index.test.js` in actions folder)**:
-   - Ensures action creators like `getBeansSuccess` and `getBeansFailure` return the correct action objects.
+   - Ensures action creators like `getDataSuccess` and `getDataFailure` return the correct action objects.

 These tests contribute to the stability and maintainability of the application, validating the behavior of core Redux functionalities.